adam-hurwitz/hackmd-og/hackmd-about-and-features.md

 - [How to Use Template](https://hackmd.io/s/how-to-use-template)
     - [Boost Productivity with Templates](https://blog.hackmd.io/blog/2019/04/08/boost-productivity-with-templates)

-### Visual Studio Code (VsCode) integration
+### Visual Studio Code (VsCode)

 #### About

-- Use the same workflow while writing code.
+- HackMD integration with VSCode
-- Great for offline work.
+- Great for offline work and while working in other code bases.

 #### Setup